oxinabox/oxinabox.github.io/_drafts/2017-08-17-starting-workers.md

 Even the most detailed machinefile doesn't give full control, for example you can not specify the topology, or the location of the julia exectuable.

-for full control, one shoud invoke `addprocs` directly, and to do so, one should use `julia -L startupfile.jl`
+For full control, one shoud invoke `addprocs` directly, and to do so, one should use `julia -L startupfile.jl`

 <!-- more -->